 The SCP version of the Federated Byzantine Agreement prefers fault tolerance and safety.
 Also, there is no mining process.
 There is only a 3-5 seconds voting process where messages pass around to reach consensus.
 And because of the safety preference over liveness, there is no risk of a fork to make you wait for a few ledgers, so a transaction is permanent from the first time it reaches consensus.

-Concerning the security of the network, Federated Byzantine Agreement is asymptotically secure since applying computing power to sabotage consensus is impossible.
-And even if there remains the possibility of bad actors to collude, it is virtually impossible for them to form a majority because the network is formed of a complex web of overlapping quorum slices.
+Federated Byzantine Agreement is asymptotically secure concerning the security of the network since applying computing power to sabotage consensus is impossible.
+And even if there remains the possibility of bad actors colluding, it is virtually impossible for them to form a majority because the network is formed of a complex web of overlapping quorum slices.

 What Mining Pi cryptocurrency will actually mean?